parabirb/parabirb/README.md

 # parabirb
-hi! i'm a 18yo who writes software with a special focus on cryptography, mostly in javascript.
+hi! i'm an 18yo who writes software with a special focus on cryptography, mostly in javascript.

 if you need to reach me, you can email me at me (at) birb (dot) works. you can also reach me on signal: @birb.1312.